appscode/blog/content/post/kubedb-v2023.04.10/index.md

 Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2023.04.10/README.md).

+## Migration to GitHub Container Registry

+In this release we have migrated all docker images published by AppsCode to the GitHub Container Registry (ghcr.io) from the Docker Hub.
+Going forward, we are going to publish docker images exclusively to ghcr.io .
+This will resolve any issues related to rate limiting by Docker Hub.
+You can find the images [HERE](https://github.com/orgs/kubedb/packages).

 ## One chart to Install KubeDB and Stash

 We have created a new `kubedb-one` chart that includes both KubeDB and Stash.
 You can find the details [HERE](https://github.com/kubedb/installer/blob/master/charts/kubedb-one/Chart.yaml#L14-L49)